patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/components/switch/switch.md

 ![Examples of labeled and unlabeled switches](./img/switch-elements.png)

 1. **Switch:** The switch itself, which uses active primary colors when turned "on" and inactive colors when turned "off".
 When a switch is disabled, it will use disabled colors.
 1. **Switch label:** The text label that represents the "on" state for a switch.
-This may simply be "On", or it may be something more descriptive, like "Allow edits."
+This may simply be "On" (as long as it's paired with other meaningful text within a context, like a form label), or it may be something more descriptive, like "Allow edits."
 By default, the label is placed to the right of the switch, but this layout can be [swapped to the left](/components/switch#reversed-layout) if needed.
 1. **Switch checkmark:** A checkmark, which can be used to further signify that a switch is turned on.
 When you use a switch label, a checkmark is optional.
 If you do not use a switch label, then a checkmark is required, to help users understand the status of a switch.

 ## Usage